alcohesion/Proxy/.github/instructions/Files.instructions.md

 applyTo: "**"
 ---

-Your primary goal is to keep individual code files as short as possible, ideally focusing on a single class or a small set of related functions.
-Achieve this by following these principles:

-1. **Maximize Folder Depth:** Create subfolders extensively to categorize even small pieces of functionality.
-If a concept can be broken down, place it in its own subfolder or file.

-2. **Strict Naming Conventions:** All folder and file names **must** be lowercase.
-Do not use hyphens (-), underscores (\_), camelCase, or dots (.) in folder or file names.
-Use short, descriptive names.
-For example, instead of `call_management_service.extension`, prefer `projectroot/services/call/management/logic.extension` or similar, depending on programming language conventions.
+1. **Verify Project Structure:** Examine existing architecture before changing code.
+Follow established patterns.

+2. **Ask Questions:** When uncertain, ask for clarification.
+Never invent requirements or dependencies.

+3. **Keep Files Small:** Focus on single responsibility per file - one class or related function set.

+4. **Create Deep Folder Hierarchies:** Use multiple nested folders to organize functionality.

+5. **Naming Rules:**

+- All folders and files: lowercase only
+- No hyphens, underscores, camelCase or dots in names
+- Example: use `services/call/management/logic.ext` not `call_management_service.ext`

-3. **One Feature, One Location (Ideally One File):** If a file exceeds a few hundred lines or handles multiple distinct responsibilities, break it down into smaller files within more specific subdirectories.
+6. **Split Large Files:** Files exceeding 200-300 lines or with multiple responsibilities must be divided into smaller files in specific subdirectories.

-4. **Comprehensive Coverage:** This structure should anticipate all features.
-When you identify new, distinct functionality during development, create new files and subfolders following these principles.
+7. **Plan Ahead:** Create folder structures anticipating all functionality, including future features.